Modelling multivariate extreme value distributions via Markov trees: Estimation and modelling

 To construct the model, a tree structure is required.
 So the first crucial step is to choose an appropriate tree structure from all possible candidates.
 In the framework of structure learning for graphical models, a commonly used way is to give each edge a weight in the complete graph and then choose the tree with maximum or minimum sum of weights along its edges; see for instance \citet{C68}, \citet{H20} and \citet{EV20}.
 We follow this method and try to find the tree structure which can retain the dependence of $G$ as much as possible.

 An intuitive way to define the edge weight of a pair of variables is by the value of a bivariate dependence measure.
-Here we consider the upper tail dependence coefficient $\lambda$ defined in \eqref{eq:TDC} as well as Kendall's $\tau$.
+Here we consider the upper tail dependence coefficient $\lambda$ defined in \eqref{eq:TDC}.
 Another possible edge weight, advocated in \citet{EV20}, is the extremal variogram.
-In that paper, the upper tail dependence coefficient is used as edge weight as well but under the name `extremal correlation'.
+In that paper, the upper tail dependence coefficient is used as edge weight as well but under the name `extremal correlation': they propose to find the minimal spanning tree with respect to $\rho = -\log(\lambda)$.
+This corresponds to maximizing $\sum_{(a,b) \in E} \log(\lambda_{ab}) = \log \left( \prod_{(a,b) \in E} \lambda_{ab} \right)$ and thus the product of the tail dependence coefficients rather than their sum which we used in the following.
 Note that, in contrast to \citet{EV20}, we do not assume that $G$ is tree-structured.

-The upper tail dependence coefficient of a random vector is the same as the one of the extreme value distribution to which it is attracted, and this provides a motivation for using this coefficient when given data sampled from a distribution in the domain of attraction of an extreme value distribution.
-For Kendall's tau, however, this argument does not hold: its value can differ considerably between the data-generating distribution and the extreme value distribution to which it is attracted.
-Nevertheless, the method based on Kendall's tau performs well in the simulations and in the case study in Sections~\ref{sec:Sim} and~\ref{sec:app}, and this is why we include it here too.